 One of the things we really liked about IPVanish VPN is that it just works without much input on our end.
 It runs in its own little window that you can minimize and literally forget about.
 After following the instructions from the tutorial, we were connected to the VPN in a matter of moments.

 In the dashboard, we could see our traffic running in real-time, which we think is a pretty neat addition.
 You’re not going to really be too concerned with this during a typical day of browsing, but it’s nice to know you have access to it, and it’s visual feedback that the VPN is working.
 Is this the most sleek UI we’ve ever seen?
-No, we probably found that when we unpacked NordVPN, but it’s still pretty neat – and more importantly, functional.
+No, we found that when we analyzed NordVPN, or in our Encrypt.me review, but it’s still pretty neat – and more importantly, functional.

 FYI: On a Mac, the IPVanish dashboard window can be a little wonky to move and resize.
 It’s by no means a dealbreaker, but it can be a little annoying at times.